Last Updated on March 8, 2021 by Julia Wilson

 - Patch test to expose the skin to multiple “allergens” (common substances which can cause allergies) and the skin is then evaluated for redness/swelling to a particular allergen.

-- Biochemical profile, complete blood count, and urinalysis may also be recommended to evaluate the overall health of your cat and check for possible systemic disorders.
+- Biochemical profile, complete blood count, and a urinalysis may also be recommended to evaluate the overall health of your cat and check for possible systemic disorders.